Surfacing value earlier in the onboarding journey

 My approach

-Rather than moving straight into a polished high-fidelity design, I started with a medium-fidelity prototype to pressure-test whether we were framing the product correctly.
-Working in close partnership with a freelance user researcher, we ran several weeks of moderated sessions with non-customers, exploring expectations of coaching, reactions to early financial outputs, and the importance of the human element.
+I started with medium fidelity prototyping to pressure test whether we were framing the product correctly.
+Working with a freelance user researcher, we ran moderated sessions with non-customers exploring expectations of coaching, reactions to financial data in isolation, and the importance of the human element.
+Research showed that data visualisation created powerful moments of recognition, but only when users had provided enough input for the output to feel credible.

-Protoype with notes from the user testing sessions The medium-fidelity prototype was built to drive user interviews.
+The medium-fidelity prototype was built to drive user interviews.
 It enabled us to uncover unexpected users needs that shaped the direction of the solution.

 The solution